Azure/azure-sdk/docs/cpp/implementation.md

 }
 {% endhighlight %}

 {% include requirement/MUSTNOT id="cpp-testing-valgrind" %} have any memory leaks.
-Run samples and unit tests with [valgrind](http://www.valgrind.org/downloads/current.html).
+Run samples and unit tests with [valgrind](http://www.valgrind.org/downloads/current.html) or [address sanitizer](https://github.com/google/sanitizers).
 Unit tests and e2e tests are valgrind verified at the gate.

-> TODO: Do we want this for C++?

 {% include requirement/MUST id="cpp-testing-unittests" %} unit test your API with [ccputest](https://cpputest.github.io/), a unit testing and mocking framework for C and C++.